 Fall Semester Q&A

 This is a historic moment in the life of Cornell College.
-There are many uncertainties ahead, and we are emboldened to meet the challenges together as we provide the best education possible.
+There were already many uncertainties in our future, and then, on Monday, August 10, campus was in the path of an unprecedented wind storm, termed a derecho, that took us by surprise, yet again.
+We are emboldened to meet the challenges together as we provide the best education possible.
 We are embracing and making the most of our block plan to minimize disruption to our delivery of a world-class education.

-We will welcome students back to campus in August as a part of our Caring Community, and we have put a number of safety precautions in place to do everything we can to keep our campus healthy.
+In response to COVID-19 we will welcome students back to campus as a part of our Caring Community, and we have put a number of safety precautions in place to do everything we can to keep our campus healthy.

 We are realistic in acknowledging that pandemic-related variables and health-based responses will continue to evolve.
 With the block plan, we’re in a position to change our approach rapidly to respond to current health conditions (on campus, in our area, and nationally) and minimize disruption to your education.
 That could mean enhancing the safety precautions we have on campus to protect our community even further, or it could mean returning to online instruction during any block for everyone’s safety.
 How we care for each other, as a residential community, will play a significant part in determining what happens next.